stekylsha/ClashRoyaleStarterGuide/README.md

   6a.
 Kiting
     * A little more advanced distraction is to drop your distraction on *just the other side* of the middle and make the attackers follow your distraction.
 This is called "**kiting**".
 To do this though, you need a troop that only attacks buildings and you need to make sure the attacker locks on to your distraction.
+It's not easy, but it's an amazing tactic.
 7. Use your towers as a resource
   * The only tower hitpoint that really matters is the last one.
-It's okay for your tower to take some damage in exchange for taking one of theirs.
+It's okay for your tower to take some damage in exchange for a counter-push.
 Just ... keep an eye on it.
 8. Be patient
   * Just because you have enough elixir to play a card doesn't mean you should.
 Wait, be patient, and let your elixir build up enough that you can drop two cards, or even three cards.
 Did I mention elixir management?
 If you play something everytime you have